 Write in the commentary below what keyboard shortcuts improve your efficiency in Grasshopper.

-Check out more tricks in Grasshopper
+Check out more tricks in Grasshopper and Rhino:

 If you want to get more information about Grasshopper and learn parametric modelling, download the free guide – FREE DOWNLOAD